 Potential compensation for claimants

 Injured motorcyclists may be entitled to seek a variety of damages from at-fault parties.
-Even if it is determined that you were partially responsible for the motorcycle crash, you can still collect compensation.
-That is because Florida adheres to pure comparative fault laws.
+Even if it is determined that you were partially responsible for the motorcycle crash, you can still collect compensation as long as you were 50% or less at fault for the accident.
+That is because Florida adheres to modified comparative fault laws.
 Under this system, claimants can collect damages that are relative to their percentage of fault.
 For instance, a $200,000 settlement would be reduced to $180,000 if you were 10 percent at fault for the accident.

 Compensation may be awarded to cover the following types of losses: